 As all the songs assembled for ‘Night Parrots’ were from different eras in Dan’s writing career, it was going be a challenge for a producer to give a logical unity to the collection of songs.

 Marcel Borrack had been a fellow artist on Croxton Records.
 When the label sent Dan out on a three-way tour with Marcel and Sarah Carroll (the Neapolitan Croxton Tour), close musical ties were formed between the trio.
-Dan selected Marcel as producer of Night Parrots and the album was recorded as his home studios in Hawthorn, East Kew and Mernda.
+Dan selected Marcel as producer of Night Parrots, and the album was recorded as his studios in Hawthorn, East Kew and Mernda.

 Ian Kitney again played drums on the project.
 Dan sang and played acoustic.
 Marcel pretty much played all the other instruments.
 Sarah Carroll sang some BVs.

 Night Parrots was released in 2008 and contains definitive recordings of some of Dan’s best-known early songs: ‘Is That What They’re Saying’, ‘Bernie’, ‘Almost Autumn Days’ and ‘James Arthur Jones’.

-Since the late 90s until mid 2020 (more than 20 years), Dan presented a segment during Jonnie von Goes’s Sunday afternoon RRR FM show, The JVG Radio Method.
-Each week, Jon chooses a theme word for the show and in his segment, WARNER CORNER, Dan performs a live song according to the theme.
-In the early years Dan performed the segment solo but now, most weeks, Dan is joined by Ed Bates on lap steel, Dave Evans on accordion, Nathan Farrelly on bass and Jane Hendry on violin.
+Since the late 90s until mid 2020 (more than 20 years), Dan presented a segment during Jonnie von Goes’ Sunday afternoon RRR FM show, The JVG Radio Method.
+Each week, Jon chooses a theme word for the show and, in his segment, WARNER CORNER, Dan performs a live song according to the theme.
+In the early years Dan performed the segment solo but now, most weeks, Dan is joined by Ed Bates on lap steel, Dave Evans on accordion, Nathan Farrelly on bass and Greg Field on violin.

 In 2001, a compilation of songs from the first few years of the ‘Warner Corner’ segment was released by RRR.
 The album is still available from the station.
-Several of Dan’s Warner Corner segments have been posted on his website on the page dedicated to the segment.
+Several of Dan’s Warner Corner performances have also been posted on his website on the page dedicated to the segment.